d33tah/tibiaproxy/README.txt

 Currently its login server code is very buggy, but it relays the game server packets correctly.
 It can decode "say" command and - as a proof of concept - it evaluates whatever the user tried to say and instead of passing it to the game server, sends it the result of the evaluation.
+In order to try this out, begin your message with ">".

 WARNING
 =======